Located near the Mara River in the northern Serengeti is the luxurious Sayari Camp.

 Special activities & services: There are no special childrens activities at Sayari.

 Equipment: Sayari doesn't have any cots or high chairs.
+They don’t offer any special services but do have some board games for older kids.

 Generally recommended for children: Sayari would be a lovely camp for mature children from 12 years old, and the pool is a real bonus during the hot months.